plasma-umass/coverup-eval/README.md

 ## Requirements
 Python3.10+ and, to run CoverUp or CodaMosa on the CM or PY suites, a Linux system with Docker.
+To run MuTAP or evaluate on the MT suite, Python 3.9.
 See [requirements.txt](requirements.txt) for Python module requirements.

 ## Obtaining a Local Copy